What Is Love? Developing A Definition

 When it comes to romantic relationships specifically, falling in love is an experience many people seek out.
 With all of the different definitions of love, though, it can be hard to know whether you indeed love someone.
 Although the presence of love in your life will depend on your exact situation and feelings, there are several signs that indicate you’re in love.

-One common indicator of love is empathy.
+One common indicator of romantic love is empathy.
 When your partner feels discomfort, anger, or sadness, do you feel those emotions, too?
 Being able to understand and even experience your partner’s emotions is a sign that you have a loving relationship.

 You can also ask yourself whether you feel safe with your partner.
 While this can refer to physical safety, it may also describe a comfort and lack of distress when you’re around them.
 In some relationships, one partner feels as though they’re not able to say or do certain things, which can make it hard for a healthy partnership to form.